React

 and GUMNUT_LOCAL_DEV_KEY

-gives dangerous levels of access to your project.
+gives dangerous levels of access to your project during testing: you should not commit it to a repo.

 2. Call useGumnutDoc